+A project owner is required to store liquids (hazardous or combustible) in a container whose material is compatible with the liquid stored (CFC Chapter 57, Section 5704).
 If a DCBO has concerns, regarding a code interpretation or a response from a project owner, those concerns should be referred to the Energy Commission's CPM for direction.

-E2.21 Temporary Facilities
+E2.20 Temporary Facilities

-CBSC Volume 1 of 2, Section 202 defines Temporary to mean, "buildings and facilities intended for use at one location for not more than one year and seats intended for use at one location for not more than 90 days."
-CBSC Volume 2 of 2, Section 107 states "The building official is authorized to issue a permit for temporary structures and temporary uses.
-Such permits shall be limited as to time of service, but shall not be permitted for more than 180 days.
+CBC Volume 1 & 2, Section 202 defines Temporary to mean, "buildings and facilities intended for use at one location for not more than one year and seats intended for use at one location for not more than 90 days."
+CBC Volume 1 & 2, Section 107 states "The building official is authorized to issue a permit for temporary structures and temporary uses.
+Such permits shall be limited as to time of service but shall not be permitted for more than 180 days.
 The building official is authorized to grant extensions for demonstrated cause."
-Installations of pre-fabricated office complexes will typically be on-site for more than one year and are considered permanent.
+Installations of prefabricated office complexes will typically be on-site for more than one year and are considered permanent.
 Tents, canopies, membrane structures are all governed structures by the CBSC.
 Ingress, egress, fire protection, electrical and other code requirements apply.

-E2.22 Consistent Application of Importance Factors
+E2.21 Consistent Application of Importance Factors

 Some DCBOs have required designers to utilize a blanket importance factor within a power plant regardless of the essential nature of the individual building and non-building structures.
-Buildings/structures that are essential to the operation of the power plant have an Occupancy Category IV thus a higher importance factor.
+Buildings/structures that are essential to the operation of the power plant have an Occupancy Category IV9 thus a higher importance factor.
 Warehouses, garages, offices, and other similar structures that are not essential to the operation do not warrant Occupancy Category IV and should be Occupancy Category III.
-ASCE 7-16, Chapter 1 - General, Section 1.5.2 - Multiple Risk Categories, defines that where buildings or other structures are divided into portions with independent structural systems, the classification (Risk Category/Importance Factor) shall be permitted to be determined independently.
+ASCE 7-22, Chapter 1 - General, Section 1.5.2 - Multiple Risk Categories, defines that where buildings or other structures are divided into portions with independent structural systems, the classification (Risk Category/Importance Factor) shall be permitted to be determined independently.

-ASCE 7-16, Chapter 11 - Seismic Design Criteria, Section 11.5-1 - Importance Factors defines a building and other structure's seismic Importance Factor ( $I_p$ ) based on Occupancy Category that shall be assigned to each building and structure in accordance with Table 1.5-2.
-ASCE 7-16, Chapter 26 - Wind Loads, Section 26.5.1 - Basic Wind Speed, V, used in the determination of design wind loads on buildings and other structures shall be determined from ASCE Figures 26.5-1 and 26.5-2.
-For Risk Categories assigned to the buildings and structures, an Importance Factor for wind loads, or I, shall be assigned.
+ASCE 7-22, Chapter 11 - Seismic Design Criteria, Section 11.5-1 - Importance Factors defines a building and other structure's seismic Importance Factor (I_e) based on Occupancy Category that shall be assigned to each building and structure in accordance with Table 1.5-2.
+ASCE 7-22, Chapter 26 - Wind Loads, Section 26.5.1 - Basic Wind Speed, V, used in the determination of design wind loads on buildings and other structures shall be determined from ASCE Figures 26.5-1.